Automorphisms of the symmetric and alternating groups: The exceptional outer automorphism of S6

 Thus, all 720 permutations on 6 elements are accounted for.
-The outer automorphism does not preserve cycle structure in general, mapping single cycles to the product of two cycles and vice versa.
+The outer automorphism does not preserve cycle structure in general, mapping some single cycles to the product of two or three cycles and vice versa.

 This also yields another outer automorphism of A6, and this is the only exceptional outer automorphism of a finite simple group: for the infinite families of simple groups, there are formulas for the number of outer automorphisms, and the simple group of order 360, thought of as A6, would be expected to have two outer automorphisms, not four.

 However, when A6 is viewed as PSL(2, 9) the outer automorphism group has the expected order.
 (For sporadic groups – i.e. those not falling in an infinite family – the notion of exceptional outer automorphism is ill-defined, as there is no general formula.)